opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--rootfs**=ROOTFSPATH
   Path to the rootfs

+**--seccomp-allow**=SYSCALL
+  Specifies syscalls to be added to the ALLOW list.
+  See --seccomp-syscalls for setting limits on arguments.

 **--seccomp-arch**=ARCH
   Specifies Additional architectures permitted to be used for system calls.
   By default if you turn on seccomp, only the host architecture will be allowed.

-**--seccomp-allow**=SYSCALL
-  Specifies syscalls to be added to the ALLOW list.
-  See --seccomp-syscalls for setting limits on arguments.

 **--seccomp-default**=ACTION
+  Specifies the the default action of Seccomp syscall restrictions and removes existing restrictions with the specified action
+  Values: KILL,ERRNO,TRACE,ALLOW

+**--seccomp-default-force**=ACTION
   Specifies the the default action of Seccomp syscall restrictions
   Values: KILL,ERRNO,TRACE,ALLOW

 **--seccomp-errno**=SYSCALL
+  Specifies syscalls to create seccomp rule to respond with ERRNO.

+**--seccomp-kill**=SYSCALL
+  Specifies syscalls to create seccomp rule to respond with KILL.

+**--seccomp-only**
+  Option to only export the seccomp section of output

+**--seccomp-remove**
+  Specifies syscall restrictions to remove from the configuration.

+**--seccomp-remove-all**
+  Option to remove all syscall restrictions.

+**--seccomp-trace**=SYSCALL
+  Specifies syscalls to create seccomp rule to respond with TRACE.

+**--seccomp-trap**=SYSCALL
-  Specifies syscalls to be added to the ERRNO list.
+  Specifies syscalls to create seccomp rule to respond with TRAP.
-  See --seccomp-syscalls for setting limits on arguments.

-**--seccomp-syscalls**=SYSCALLS
-  Specifies Additional syscalls permitted to be used for system calls, e.g Name:Action:Arg1_index/Arg1_value/Arg1_valuetwo/Arg1_op, Arg2_index/Arg2_value/Arg2_valuetwo/Arg2_op See --seccomp-allow and --seccomp-errno for convenient way to set seccomp syscall options.

 **--selinux-label**=PROCESSLABEL
   SELinux Label